Scientology in the United Kingdom: Advertising regulators

 Television adverts for the Church of Scientology were aired in the early 1990s on Superchannel, but in February 1993 were banned by the Independent Television Commission after complaints.
 The ban was lifted in April 1996.
 Later that year, the Church produced an advert in which people of many different nationalities speak the word "trust".
 It aired initially on the cable channels UK Gold and UK Living and moved to Sky News and other channels, this being the UK's first ever national advertising campaign for a religion.
 Heber Jentzsch, president of the Church of Scientology International, came to the UK to launch the campaign.

-The Advertising Standards Authority censured the Church for a poster campaign stating that they had cured "Over 250,000" drug addicts.
-The figure was a count of everyone who had completed the Scientologists' detoxification program, including people whose "drug" exposure was infrequent use of alcoholic drinks or prescription drugs.
+In 2003, the Advertising Standards Authority censured the Church for a poster campaign stating that they had cured "Over 250,000" drug addicts.
+The figure was a count of everyone who had ever completed the Scientologists' detoxification program, including people whose "drug" exposure was infrequent use of alcoholic drinks or prescription drugs.

 In March 2016, the Advertising Standards Authority received a complaint about a Church of Scientology television ad, challenging "whether the claim about the number of people it helps was misleading and could be substantiated", according to a report from The Guardian.
 The TV ad mentions that the church works hand in hand with "volunteers from many faiths", helping 24 million people.
 The church asserted that this number originates from the total number of people helped by the Scientology volunteer ministers between 1998 and 2014.
 The UK ad watchdog stated that the evidence provided by the church to support the fact of direct aid provided, in forms of medical assistance, rescue and provision of basic needs, was only "anecdotal".
 The ad was banned by the ASA for lack of substantial evidence for the claim of helping 24 million people.
-Two other grounds claiming misleading facts in the ad were not upheld, including that the church had "educated 19 million people on 'the facts about illicit drugs and made "tens of millions aware of their human rights".
-They were found to not be in breach of the standards of the ASA.

-A Church of Scientology statement said: "The Advertising Standards Authority found that the Church's 2015 ad accurately reported that its campaign to educate people away from illicit drugs has reached more than 19 million people, and that the Church's human rights awareness program has reached tens of millions.
-The ASA rejected as unfounded two claims pertaining to these statements.
-As to the third element of the claim, while the Church stands by the figures it supplied to the ASA, the Church will honor the ASA's requirements in future ads."